abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/pod.md

 },
 ```

-The printer container is the printer service, to print file as `pdf` and download files from the virtual printer queue.
+The printer container provides the print service, enabling files to be printed as PDF and downloaded from the virtual printer queue.

-- `volumes` is the list of mounted volume for this container
+- `volumes` is the list of mounted volumes for this container
 - `image` is the name of the image for this container
-- `imagePullPolicy` is the image Pull Policy
+- `imagePullPolicy` is the image pull policy
-- `enable` is a boolean to enable of disable this container
+- `enable` is a boolean to enable or disable this container
-- `tcpport` is the main tcp port for the container
+- `tcpport` is the primary TCP port for the container
-- `securityContext`: cups service must run as `root` user `{ 'runAsUser': 0, 'runAsGroup': 0 }`
+- `securityContext`: the cups service must run as the `root` user: `{ 'runAsUser': 0, 'runAsGroup': 0 }`
-- `acl` is a dictonary to allow or disallow this container
+- `acl` is a dictionary that controls access to this container